humanbuildingsynergy/ResidentialOccupancyScheduleSimulator/README.md

 More details can be found in a journal paper, which is soon to be submitted to Energy and Buildings.

-## Instruction.
+## Instruction
-1. Clone this repository
+1. Clone this repository,
-2. execute ROSS.py
+2. Execute ROSS.py,
-3. Follow the instruction.
-    - ROSS requests several inputs from users to customize the results upon their needs
+3. Follow the instruction: ROSS requests three inputs from users to customize the results upon their needs.
+    - Level of randomness: low, medium, and high
+    - Occupancy identification approach: 0 (motion-based) or 1 (schedule-based).
+        - motion-based: the occupancy schedule is more relied on motion data
+        - schedule-based: the occupancy schedule is more relied on user-inputted schedules (e.g., the Home schedule)
+    - Day of the week: from Mon to Sun
 4. Once success, check out the result folder to see the csv file you created!

-## Key reference
+## Key references
 - ecobee, Donate Your Data, https://ecobee.com/donate-your-data/, accessed 09.2022.
 - J. Page, D. Robinson, N. Morel, and J. L. Scartezzini, A generalised stochastic model for the simulation of occupant presence.
 Energy and Buildings, 2008.
 40(2): p.
 83-98.